Trauma Therapy in NYC that goes beyond coping

 • The length depends on your goals and experiences.
 Some people notice changes within a few sessions, while others benefit from longer-term work to support deeper healing.
 The focus is not on rushing, but on creating steady, lasting change.

 • Yes, it can be just as effective as in-person therapy.
 Many clients find it easier to open up and feel safe working from their own space.
-Integrative trauma therapy, including EMDR and somatic approaches, can be adapted effectively for online sessions
+Integrative therapy, including EMDR and somatic approaches, can be adapted effectively for online sessions

 Need Something Else?

-More Services to Support Healing
+More Services to Support Healing in NYC

 A woman with short blonde hair, wearing a sleeveless rust-colored top and beige pants, sitting on a beige cushioned bench, writing in a notebook.
 She is indoors with sunlight casting shadows on the wall behind her, next to a large green plant and a wooden slatted wall panel.